-Board Appendix 2-CC results in 2013 depreciation expense of \$1,165,984 for the half-year rule and \$1,207,229 for a full year as compared to the 2013 actual amount of \$1,143,708.
-The difference on a full year basis is that STEI 2013 actual amortization was \$63,521 less than the Appendix.
-The difference is attributed to a number of asset items, the largest difference being computer software (actual \$25,651 less than the Appendix).
+Board Appendix 2-CC results in 2013 depreciation expense of \$1,199,334 for the half-year rule and \$1,172,639 for a full year as compared to the 2012 actual amount of \$1,143,708.
+The largest variance is within the software calculation.
+The main contributor to this is the fact that STEI has been amortizing the new financial system over 10 years.
+It was anticipated that changing to the Cayenta financial system in 2012 that the "core" of this system would remain in service over a longer period as compared to typical non-material software upgrades.

-2 Board Appendix 2-CD 2014 MIFRS Depreciation and Amortization Expense is shown below.
+1 Board Appendix 2-CD 2014 CGAAP Deprecation and Amortization Expense